Voznyy-Clean-Energy-Lab-UToronto/ABLinear/README.md

 python ABLinear_pred.py RUN_DIRECTORY [--id-prop-p PREDICTING_CSV] [--out OUTPUT_FOLDER] [-m Model_Type] [-b BATCH_SIZE] [--width MODEL_WIDTH] [--ari ATOM_FEATURES_JSON]

+## CSV formats

+Headerless CSVs are used for training/predicting.
+Layout is label, target, atom1, atom2, additional features ... , class.
+The class is treated as number of neighbours for model type 6.

 ## Navigation

 ABLinear/SSPP contains the sample training files for the model as governed by ABLinear/samples which contain the batch files for replication of work.
+Header names are found in the source files and python utilities.